There's A Lot That Goes Into Feeling Good.

 If you’ve had breast cancer, you’re in a unique position to help others.

-You could also consider joining Susan G. Komen®‘s ShareForCures.
-ShareForCures is a breast cancer research registry, connecting scientists with information from people who have or had breast cancer.
-Everyone’s breast cancer information is unique.
-When combined with thousands of other ShareForCures members, we can provide scientists with a more diverse set of data to make new discoveries, faster.
+You can also consider joining ShareForCures®.
+ShareForCures is a breast cancer research registry by Susan G. Komen®, connecting researchers with information from people who have or had breast cancer.
+Sharing data about yourself, your overall health and your breast cancer experience can be the key to advancing personalized care.
+When your unique breast cancer information is combined with other people in the ShareForCures community, you provide scientists with a more diverse set of data to make new discoveries, faster.

 ShareForCures is simple to join.
 Participation is open to any adult living in the U.S. who has been diagnosed with breast cancer.

-Learn more about ShareForCures® and getting involved in other efforts.
-We also have a video to learn more about ShareForCures.
+Learn more about ShareForCures.
+We also have a video to learn more about it.

 Updated 04/15/24